fsyncdrv/tumour-vessel-classification/README.md

 - A graph-based approach was used to extract the centreline of the continuous venous segmentation.
 - Tumour–vessel encasement angles were quantified along the vessel centrelines.
-- Cases were assigned binary labels according to a 180° encasement threshold.
+- Cases were assigned binary labels (`high_vascular_contact` or `low_vascular_contact`) according to whether the measured encasement angle was above or below 180°.

-The centreline extraction and encasement-angle methodology was adapted from Zhang et al. (2026), with modifications made for the PanTS dataset and the available vessel segmentations.
+The centreline extraction and encasement-angle methodology for the arterial vessels was adapted from Zhang et al. (2026), with modifications made for the PanTS dataset and the available vessel segmentations.
+A separate graph-based approach was developed for extracting the centreline from the veins segmentation mask.

 ### Part 2: Deep Learning Classification